 Storage Class field.
 Since the storage node will run continuously no matter how many jobs are running, trainML recommends that you purchase committed use discounts for the instance and storage once you are confident in your deployment requirements.

 When you submit the new region form, CloudBender will automatically provision the storage node of the selected size.
 Once the storage node is ready, you can begin creating jobs in the region.

-The actual systems the run CloudBender workload are considered Nodes.
+The actual systems that run CloudBender workloads are considered Nodes.
 Nodes are categorized by the function they serve.
 Compute Nodes are systems with attached GPUs and actually run the jobs.
-Storage Nodes cache the job and dataset data from the CloudBender persistence layer into their region to accelerate job provisioning.
+Storage Nodes cache the job, model, checkpoint, and dataset data from the CloudBender persistence layer into their region to accelerate job provisioning.

 Compute nodes are the GPU resources managed by CloudBender.
 In the case of the Physical provider, each GPU-enabled server you connect to CloudBender is a compute node.
 For cloud providers, jobs can create ephemeral compute nodes (using On-Demand or Preemptible GPU capacity) or can run on permanent compute nodes that use committed/reserved instances to save money.
 Once a node is connected to CloudBender, it can no longer be accessed outside of the trainML interface.
 CloudBender secures the system down to the boot process to ensure no unauthorized data access is possible.